RyanNielson/filtration/readme.txt

 5. Enter your keywords, selected the type of content to filter, and add a filter character.

 == Changelog ==

+= 1.2 =
+* Added the ability to have the replacement character replace all characters in a filtered word, or the entire word.

 = 1.1 =
 * Reorganized code to prevent bad interactions with user code.